- Entertainment and Media»

-There is another hilarious scene where George (Gordon) hits the vet (Jones) but I couldn't find it on YouTube and post it here.
+Another hilarious scene is where George (Gordon) hits the vet (Jones) but I couldn't find it on YouTube and post it here.
 To see that scene, you have to watch the movie.

 2. Hachi: A Dog's Tale

 Hachi is not like other dog movies.
 Hachi doesn’t go missing or get kidnapped.
 The movie is based on a true story about a dog’s devotion to his master.
-The true story about a dog’s loyalty to his master.
+The true story is about a dog’s loyalty to his master.
 Richard Gere stars as the owner of Hachi.
 Joan Allen plays Gere’s wife, and Jason Alexander (Seinfeld) plays Carl the store owner.
 I don't want to say too much about the movie because it is a simple tale but powerful.
 Make sure you have a box of tissue because the story is a tear jerker and heartwarming.

 3. Air Bud

 Air Bud is your basic dog story, but he doesn’t really get stolen.
 He runs away from the original owner because he abused him.
 Bud is a golden retriever and has a knack for playing basketball really well.
 He brightens up high schooler named Josh because he helps him play better basketball.

 The best scene in the movie is when Bud has to choose between the original owner and Josh.
 It’s a long scene where Josh is going, “Come here, Buddy.”
 Will Bud go back to the abusive owner or stay with Josh?
 Enjoy the trailer.
 I love the line, “Mom, remember when I had a hamster?”